Vincent Dethier: Biography

 Vincent Dethier was born on February 20, 1915, in Boston, Massachusetts, one of the four children of Jean Vincent and Marguerite (Lally) Dethier.
 Before her marriage, his mother, who was of Irish extraction, was a school teacher in Boston.
 His Belgian-born father was a graduate of the Royal Conservatory of Liège who emigrated to the United States in the early 1900s.
 He was organist of the Church of the Immaculate Conception in Boston and later became Director of Music for the Norwood, Massachusetts, public school system, and the organist and choirmaster of St. Catherine's Church in Norwood.
 Vincent Dethier's uncles were noted musicians — Edouard Dethier was a violinist and Gaston Dethier was an organist and composer.
 Both taught at the Juilliard School for many years.
 Although Vincent Dethier was the first of his father's family to become a scientist, he retained a lifelong interest in Baroque music and played in a recorder quartet during his years at the University of Massachusetts.

 In his 1989 autobiographical essay "Curiosity, Milieu and Era", Dethier attributed his interest in insects, which would become a central aspect of his research career, to a childhood encounter with a butterfly in a neighborhood park known as "the oval":

-I had wandered up to the oval late one hot, humid, summer day.
-The long, slanting rays of the sun illuminated my white shirt.
-Suddenly, something rocketed across the street, made a few zigzags, and landed on my shirt, just above the pocket.
-I stood stock-still and slowly lowered my head to see what it was.
-There with its wings slowly expanding clung a brown butterfly with a red band extending down each wing.
-This red admiral was the first live butterfly I had ever seen at close range, and I was fascinated.

 Dethier received his undergraduate degree from Harvard University and went on to obtain his PhD there in 1939.
 His research in the 1930s was on the feeding habits of swallowtail butterfly caterpillars.
 He became the first to prove that food is selected by caterpillars not for a plant's nutritional value but for its taste and smell.
 His first post-doctoral position was as a biology instructor at John Carroll University in Cleveland, Ohio, where he taught from 1939 to 1941.
 With the outbreak of World War II, he joined the Army Air Corps, serving part of his time in Africa and Middle East.
 He wrote his first book, Chemical Insect Attractants and Repellents, in the bomb bay of a B-25 on what he called a "liberated" Italian typewriter.
 He then worked in the Army Chemical Corps as a research physiologist until 1946.
 Towards the end of his time in the Army he worked with Leigh Edward Chadwick at the Edgewood Arsenal in Maryland (now the Aberdeen Proving Ground) in a long series of experiments analyzing the effects of chemicals on the chemosensors of flies.